 About Student Debt

-Find out about policies and procedures related to student debt, holds, late fees, refunds, and resolving disputes.
+Find out about student debt, holds, late fees, and resolving disputes.

 - Student fee charges are assessed and due on the due date of the first billing statement in which the charge appears.
 The billing is considered delinquent if paid after that due date.